2021 Filmfare OTT Awards

 2021 Filmfare OTT Awards, the second edition of awards show was held on 9 December 2021 in Mumbai.
 These awards honour artistic and technical excellence in original programming on over-the-top streaming media in Hindi-language.
 Web original shows or films released across OTT platforms between 1 August 2020 and 31 July 2021 were eligible for Awards.
 Nominations were announced by Filmfare on 2 December 2021.

+Mirzapur (Season 2) and Scam 1992: The Harshad Mehta Story led the ceremony with 14 nominations each, followed by The Family Man (Season 2) with 12 nominations and Grahan with 10 nominations.

+Scam 1992: The Harshad Mehta Story won 12 awards, including Best Drama Series, Best Director in a Drama Series (for Hansal Mehta and Jai Mehta) and Best Actor in a Drama Series (for Pratik Gandhi), thus becoming the most-awarded series at the ceremony.